SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Column_and_Bar_chart.md

    - *Label*: Allows you to select which data should be used as a label.
 Depending on how many different variables are displayed in the chart, several labels can be selected.

-   - *Segment size*: Allows you to select which data should determine the size of segments in the chart.
+   - *Bars*: Allows you to select which data should determine the size of the bars in the chart.
+Multiple bars can be selected.

 1. Optionally, fine-tune the component layout.
 In the *Component* > *Layout* tab, the following options are available if the chart is not used with queries data input: